knpuniversity/symfony2-series/knpu/episode2/form-type-class.rst

         $defaultUser = new User();
         $defaultUser->setUsername('Foo');

-        $form = $this->createForm(new RegisterFormType(), $defaultUser);
+        $form = $this->createForm(new RegisterFormType(), $user);

         // ...
     }

-Let's refresh the page to make sure that everything went ok.
-Great!
+Refresh!
+We've conquered forms!

 Forms: From Space
 -----------------

-Let's review.
+Some quick review.
 A form is something you build, giving it the fields and field types you need.
-By default, a form just returns an array of data, but we can change that with the ``data_class`` option to return a populated object.
+At first, a form just returns an associative array, but we can change that with the ``data_class`` option to return a populated object.
 Forms can also be built right inside the controller or in an external class.

 Got it?
 Great!
 Let's move on to validation.